-Figure 12 shows on the left the maximal velocity in each iteration step.
-Here, we observe that the optimization algorithm takes into account a rising velocity for the free boundary as long as the ring-hole is shrinking.
-From the point in time where the hole of the ring disappears, the velocity rapidly decreases and finally stays on the order of the mesh size when the optimal shape is found.
-Note that the algorithm predicts a rapid reduction of the boundary velocity when the hole of the ring disappears.
+Figure 12 shows the decay of the maximal velocity in each iteration step.
+Here, we observe that the optimization algorithm takes into account a limited rising velocity for the free boundary to finally find the optimum shape.
+The impression is that the algorithm predicts a rapid reduction of boundary velocity when the hole of the ring disappears.
 Hence, it works into that direction by moving the hole towards the outer boundary of the ring as well as by reducing its area.
-According to the right plot of Figure 12, the initial area of A = 0.2 increases simultaneously with the growing velocity up to the value of $A \approx 0.204$ and then finds its steady state.
+Finally, when the velocity reaches the oder of the discretization error, it does not decay anymore and gets stationary.